Couple cosigning a loan together.

 Do I need a co-signer for a personal loan?

 You may want to consider a co-signer if you have poor credit or no credit history, but having a co-signer isn’t a requirement for a personal loan.
-Applicants with a credit score of at least 650 should qualify for a personal loan and secure a good rate.
+Applicants with a credit score of at least 650 should qualify for a personal loan and secure a reasonably good interest rate.

 Can I get online loans with a co-signer?